Festivals & Events

 The oldest yukata festival in Japan, with a 260-year history

-Each year from June 22 to 24, thousands of people gather around Osakabe Shrine in the center of Himeji City for the annual Himeji Yukata Festival, in celebration of this colorful, traditional cotton garment.
+Each year in late June, thousands of people gather around Osakabe Shrine in the center of Himeji City for the annual Himeji Yukata Festival, in celebration of this colorful, traditional cotton garment.
 Join in for a one-of-a-kind experience and pay your own tribute to traditional Japanese fashion.

 It began in the time of Sakakibara Masamine, who was Lord of Himeji from 1732 to 1741

 From Himeji Station, walk north along the wide Otemae-dori Street.

 The festival takes place in the center of Himeji City, between Himeji Station and Himeji Castle .